orglofch/cpu-raytracer/README.md

 Raytracer
 ============

-A simple raytracer which supports reflections and parallel-processing.
+A simple raytracer which supports reflections, stochastic sampling and parallel-processing.

 Language: C++